 In fact, it doesn’t feel flimsy or gives you the impression that it might break, even if you hold it very tight.
 The wood of this ukulele looks too great that no one believes it is sold under $30.

 In fact, the wood material looks so real and not painted.
 This ukulele is also rugged for schools, due to the nature of the wood and construction.
 It is made of thick laminate wood.
 The body wood of the ukulele is made of Segnon material while the fingerboard and bridge are made of mahogany.

 Most cheap ukuleles weight heavily, and players get tired after playing for a short time because of the weight.
 These ukuleles are not so bad, but ukulele with too much weight can stress the player.

 The Mahalo Ukuleles MK1TBR Kahiko Series Soprano Ukulele has a lightweight, thanks to the Segnon material.
 It is also very portable and easy to transport.

 Body & Finish of MK1TBR Kahiko Series Soprano Ukulele

-The body of this ukulele is traditional double bout in shape.
+The body of this ukulele is a traditional double bout in shape.
 The curved base is amazing and it is better than the traditional flattened off shape most ukuleles have.

 This ukulele looks very attractive and mature for its price.
 The body doesn’t have any other decoration, with neat finishes all over.
 The front and back sides of this ukulele are made of single pieces while the back is completely flat.
 This ukulele is also very smooth to touch and it resonates very well.